EVMcrispr/evmcrispr-doc/getStarted/getStarted.md

  `connect mitchcorp token-manager voting`

  This will connect us using the aragonID ENS name associated with the DAO.
-This can be found usually in the top right of the Aragon DAO navbar.
+This can be found usually in the top left of the Aragon DAO navbar.

   More on syntax-sugar in the <a href={useBaseUrl('helpers/')} target='_blank'>Helpers Section</a>